RowanAldean/RowanAldean/README.md

 ### I'm a former Software Engineer turned Founder and a lifetime learner!
 - 📝 Currently working on growing [Casa](https://casa-platform.com) - which will be the leader in AI-first property search.
-- 🌱 Currently learning mostly through experience and networking largely in the AI/ML and startup space.
+- 🌱 Learning mostly through experience and networking largely in the AI/ML and startup space.
 I still have the same hobbies but 'founder life' makes everything a bit more muddled.
-- 🎯 2023 Goals: All Casa success metrics are reached.
+- 🎯 2024 Goals: All Casa success metrics are reached.
 - 🏀 I'm super into basketball and love to play anywhere and everywhere!